epfl-lara/actors-in-stainless/README.md

 In this framework, each actor is addressed by a reference, through which other actors can asynchronously send messages.
 Each actor has an associated behavior, which holds the state of the actor, if any, and determines

-a) the operations which will be performed upon receiving a message
+- the operations which will be performed upon receiving a message
-b) what is the next behavior to associate with its reference
+- what is the next behavior to associate with its reference

 A behavior can thus be seen as a data type holding some immutable values representing the state, and a method which takes in a message, performs some computation which might involve sending messages to other actors, and finally returns a new behavior.